dwhelan/training/cs/README.md

 # C#

 Training exercises and katas in C#.
-The is a single solution created with separate folders and namespaces for each kata.
+There is a single `katas.sln` created with separate folders and namespaces for each kata.

-### .NET Framework
-The solution is targeted for .NET 4.0.
+The solution is targeted for .NET 4.0 and will work with Visual Studio 2013 or 2015.

+## Dependencies
+All dependencies are resolved using NuGet.

 ### Unit Tests
 Unit tests use